 Section 18: Conclusion

 Mr. Thompson is currently serving as Director of Facilities with Sodexo Management Services and has a BS in Civil Engineering, an MS in Management, and a Master's in Healthcare Administration.
 He is a licensed nursing home administrator and has worked in the healthcare industry for more than 25 years.
 He has been published in various professional publications and taught courses in Facilities Management at Duke University.
 Before his healthcare experience, he retired as a commissioned officer from the U.S. Navy.
-Disclosure: James J. Thompson, MHA, NHA has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Staff Writer: Adam Roesner, BSN
+Disclosure: James J. Thompson, MHA, NHA has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.Staff Writer: Adam Roesner, BSN

 Adam Roesner, BSN has been working with various quality measures optimization since 2013.
 His experience in program management in both clinical and performance measures allows a unique perspective on the challenge faced by healthcare systems today.
 Adam has presented trainings on HCAHPS programs for sales forces and executive leadership alike, and has managed various skin health and HCAHPS educational programs and bundles for acute, post-acute, and IDN facilities.
-Disclosure: Adam Roesner, BSN has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: Adam Roesner, BSN has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.